widdix/aws-cf-templates/security/README.md

 # Security Templates for AWS CloudFormation

-## CloudTrail across all regions
-This template enables CloudTrail to records AWS API calls across all regions in your AWS account.
-API calls are archived in S3 and also pushed CloudWatch Logs.
-If new API calls are available in S3 a SNS topic is notified.

-### Installation Guide
-1. <a href="https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=security-cloudtrail&templateURL=https://s3-eu-west-1.amazonaws.com/widdix-aws-cf-templates/security/cloudtrail.json">Launch Stack</a>
-1. Click **Next** to proceed with the next step of the wizard.
-1. Specify a name and all parameters for the stack.
-1. Click **Next** to proceed with the next step of the wizard.
-1. Click **Next** to skip the **Options** step of the wizard.
-1. Check the **I acknowledge that this template might cause AWS CloudFormation to create IAM resources.** checkbox.
-1. Click **Create** to start the creation of the stack.
-1. Wait until the stack reaches the state **CREATE_COMPLETE**

 ## Account Password Policy
 This template creates an account password policy for your IAM users.
 You can: